5 Paleo Batch Cooking Tips to Save Time and Eat Better

 How do you eat Paleo on a budget?

-To eat Paleo on a budget, one can save money by purchasing seasonal produce, conducting planning and research to identify which Paleo-friendly items are available during different times of the year.
-Another option is to grow your own produce, which can be cost-effective.
+To eat Paleo on a budget, one can save money by purchasing seasonal produce and conducting planning and research to identify which Paleo-friendly items are available during different times of the year.
+Another option is to grow your produce, which can be cost-effective.
 Additionally, opting for less expensive cuts of meat can help reduce expenses.
 Buying groceries in bulk is another strategy to save money, and planning ahead of time can also contribute to a budget-friendly Paleo diet.

 What are the weaknesses of the paleo diet?